-Norway’s veteran diplomat Mona Juul won election on Thursday to lead the United Nations’ top economic and social body, laying out an agenda of international cooperation towards universal freedoms and human rights.
+UNITED NATIONS (AN) — Norway's veteran diplomat Mona Juul won election on Thursday to lead the United Nations' top economic and social body based on an agenda of seeking more international cooperation for universal freedoms and human rights.

 Elected by acclamation to serve as president of the U.N.'s 54-nation Economic and Social Council, Juul said she would focus on anti-corruption, development financing, good governance and transparent institutions in 2020.
 The council adopted a 3-page agenda for the coming year that emphasizes making progress on the U.N.'s 17 Sustainable Development Goals by 2030, including an end to poverty and hunger.